fjsousa/fjsousa.github.io/pages/webrtc-part-2.md

 Title: WebRTC Parallel Processing with a 2D partial difference equations solver (part-2)
 Subtitle: In my last post, I introduced a CFD code which solved a partial differences equation implemented in JavaScript.
 The starting point, was to use a parallel computational task and distribute it among several browsers with Webrtc.
 In this post, I'll show you how I accomplished just that.
-Tags: CFD, Web-RTC,Modelling
+Tags: CFD, Web-RTC, Modelling
 Date: 2015 3 20
 Thumb: gif.gif

+(Edited 3/12/2020: originally published at datajournal.co.uk.
+Republished in my personal blog with minor grammar fixes.)

 # WebRTC Parallel Processing (part-2)

 In my [last post](/webrtc-part-1.html), I introduced a CFD code which solved a partial differences equation implemented in JavaScript.
-The starting point, was to use a parallel computational task and distribute it among several browsers with Webrtc.
+The starting point, was to use a parallel computational task and distribute it among several browsers with WebRTC.
 In this post, I'll show you how I accomplished just that.

 I've devised a solution where I have several browsers in different computers.
 Each browser has a peer connection and is connected to the same URL.
 I'm using a master/server approach, where one peer distributes work among the other peers and judges if the convergence criteria is met.